NeroReflex/bytevec2/README.md

 ```

 #### This all sounds like your usual serialization library, but why bother with bytes?
-bytevec certainly isn't for everyone.
+bytevec2 certainly isn't for everyone.
 It isn't a full serialization library like
 [rustc_serialize] or [serde], nor is it trying to become one.
 This is for the people
 that for any reason can't handle text based serialization and just need
 to get some bytes fast and recreate an object out of them with low overhead through the use